0xDones/ethereum-geth/readme.md

-This is a development repo, I tryied to build my own image to run Geth on.
+# Ethereum Geth dev
+I created this repo when I started working with Solidity in the Ethereum's network.
+Its not updated for a long time and shoudn't be used as a reference.

-# Running Geth on ethereum's imagem (Limited shell)
+## Running Geth on ethereum's imagem (Limited shell)
 ```sh
 docker run -d --name ethereum-node -v ~/development/ethereum:/srv \
 -p 8545:8545 -p 30303:30303 -w="/srv" ethereum/client-go \